 About the Archive

 ANLA collections include both published and unpublished materials.
 Original records include linguistic field notes and audio and video recordings.
 Published materials include books, reprints, copies of materials held in other archives, and copies of Alaska Native Language Center publications.
-The Archive reading room also houses reference materials which support research with these collections.
+The Archive’s reference collection on the second floor of Rasmuson also houses published materials which support research with these collections.
 The uniqueness of this collection lies partly in this concentration of materials.

 The collection also includes important documentation of the development of literacy and education in these Alaskan languages, including the development of writing systems, lesson plans, and educational materials.